The LRC offers a variety of options to assist students, through face-to-face tutoring sessions on campus and tutoring resources for math and writing.

 Live Homework Help

 Live Homework Help is a free online tutor service brought to all Alaskan residents through a grant from the Alaska State Library and SLED, the Statewide Library Electronic Doorway.
-Live interactive tutoring sessions with real tutors are offered seven days a week from 1:00 PM to 2:00 AM Alaska Time.
+Live interactive tutoring sessions with real tutors are offered seven days a week from noon to 2:00 AM Alaska Time.

 If a live tutor is not available, a variety of online resources is available 24/7 in various subject areas.